 The current reconstruction of Sumiyoshi-taisha, completed in 1810, recreates the mood of the original’s wholly unique Japanese architectural style, sumiyoshi-zukuri.
 Unlike many other shrines & temples around Asia, sumiyoshi-zukuri is characterized by simple straight roof lines, rather than elaborate curves, and forked gables.

 Aside from exploring the main buildings of the shrine complex, the beautiful grounds are a wonderful place to while away an afternoon in relaxation.
 To witness one of the classic scenes of Sumiyoshi-taisha, find a vantage point to snap a shot of the high-arched Sorihashi Bridge (also called Taikohashi) amid the greenery and stone gates.

 Getting to Sumiyoshi-taisha Shrine: The quickest (and more interesting) way to get to the shine via public transportation in Osaka is via the Hankai Tramway Uemachi Line.
-This cable car undertakes the journey from Tennoji Station near Shinsekai (¥200) in just 15 minutes.
-Alternatively, the Nankai train runs between Namba Station and Sumiyoshi-taisha Station and Sumiyoshi-higashi Station.
+This cable car undertakes the journey from Tennoji near Shinsekai (¥200) in just 15 minutes.
+Alternatively, the Nankai train runs between Namba and Sumiyoshi-taisha or Sumiyoshi-higash.

 Find your bliss at Kema Sakuranomiya Park

 Lucky enough to be in Osaka in cherry blossom season?
 No viewing spot in the city is quite like Kema Sakuranomiya Park.
 This famous riverside park centres around a 4.2-kilometre promenade lining the banks of the Okawa River.
 Along the stretch,over 4,800 cherry trees dazzle with their delicate pink blossoms when you time your visit just right.